AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-reports.md

    Click **[!UICONTROL Download]** from the toolbar to download the report in CSV format.

+   >[!NOTE]
+   >
+   >You can generate reports based on the events that occurred during the past 360 days.
+Experience Manager retains the user ID data for 30 days.

 ## Add custom columns to reports {#add-custom-columns}

 You can add custom columns to the following reports to display more data for your custom requirements: